xuyou1999/Guided_Conformance_Sampling_Replication/README.md

 If you want to use the provided algorithms directly in your code, please have look at the function ```construct_sample``` in LogSampling.py, where the differnet algorithms are instantiated.

 ## Benchmarking and Evaluation ##
-Additionally we provide the benchmarking and evaluation script ```eval.py```, that repeatedly constructs sampels for provided log files using the different algorithms and writes the results in to .csv-files.
-The results, used within the publication, are located in the result directory.
+Additionally we provide the benchmarking and evaluation script ```eval.py```.
+The script repeatedly constructs samples for the provided log files using the different algorithms and writes the results into .csv-files.
+The explicit .csv-filed used during the evaluation in the publication are located under src/results